rkapl123/DBAddin/docs/README.md

 *   `DefaultEnvironment`: default selected environment on startup
 *   `DontChangeEnvironment`: prevent changing the environment selector (Non-Production environments might confuse some people)
 *   `maxCellCount`: Cells being filled in Excel Workbook to issue a warning for refreshing DBFunctions (searching for them might take a long time...)
-*   `maxCellCountIgnore`: DOn't issue a warning, therefore ignore above setting.
+*   `maxCellCountIgnore`: Don't issue a warning, therefore ignore above setting.
 *   `DebugAddin`: activate Info messages to debug addin
 *   `DBMapperCUDFlagStyle`: Style for setting Excel data tables when having CUD Flags set on DBMappers
 *   `DBMapperStandardStyle`: Style for setting Excel data tables when not having CUD Flags set on DBMappers
 *   `maxNumberMassChange`: Threshold of Number of changes in CUDFlag DBMappers to issue a warning.
-*   `connIDPrefixDBtype`: Sometimes, legacy DBSheet definitions have a Prefix, this is the prefix to remove...
+*   `connIDPrefixDBtype`: legacy DBSheet definitions have a Prefix in `connID` before the database that needs to be removed, this is the String to remove ...
 *   `DBSheetAutoname`: When inserting DBSheet Definitions, automatically name Worksheet to the table name, if this is set

-To change the settings, there is also a dropdown "settings", where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
+To change the settings, there is also a dropdown called "settings", where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.

 ### Testing